camoran89/task-manager/README.md

 # Note:
 Remember you have to install mongoDb driver in your computer.
 You can use this URL to download it https://www.mongodb.com/try/download/community

-To run the complete application you must run the backend and then the frontend.
+To run the complete application you must run the firstly backend and then the frontend.